retail-ai-inc/bean/README.md

 ## Secret Key

-In `env.json` file bean maintain a key called `secret`.
+In `env.json` file bean is maintaining a key called `secret`.
 This is a 32 character long random alphanumeric string.
-It's a multi purpose hash key or salt which you can use in your project to generate JWT, one way hash password, encrypt some private data, etc. By default, `bean` is providing a secret however, you can generate a new one by entering the following command from your terminal:
+It's a multi purpose hash key or salt which you can use in your project to generate JWT, one way hash password, encrypt some private data or session.
+By default, `bean` is providing a secret however, you can generate a new one by entering the following command from your terminal:

 ```
 ./myproject gen secret